 Ecosystem models are used in science to understand ecologies, so it’s not rocket science!
 Designers have been using them across multiple industries to understand systems and scenarios.
 Architecture is often represented in this way too.
 Just as you need to design a house so that people can move between the rooms in a practical way — you can use ecosystem diagrams to help you design your conversations and content in this way too.

-But #3: why not just design the conversation steps straight away!?
+But #3 Why not just design the conversation straight away?

 Your Chatbot/Conversational UX is another window into your business – and people are going to ask it #allthethings.
 So without understanding how all the conversations fit together, you can’t set yourself up for success from the beginning.
 “Understand” is the first step in the ever-popular and practical process of design thinking.